florianschanda/smtlib_schanda/README.md

 executing the testsuite are non-trivial, so these benchmarks are filed here as a service to the community).

-There are three variants included here:
+There are two top-level versions of these.

-* AUFBVDTNIRA These are all non-trivial benchmarks (generated for CVC4)
+### spark_2014
+These focus specifically on floats, it is a subset of all SPARK benchmarks.
+Any benchmark that did not contain at least a floating point type or some floating point operator is stripped out.
+Different dialects for different solvers are included (where necessary).

-* AUFBVFPDTNIRA These are all benchmarks that use floats, in various dialects for different solvers
+* AUFBVFPDTNIRA These are all benchmarks that use floats.
+Some are annotated with UNSAT (where we believe that the original Ada code did not contain errors), many are unknown and there are no SAT annotations.
-* QF_AUFBVFPNIRA These are quantifier- and datatype-free benchmarks that use floats

-Most of these will be unknown (although a large fraction of them should be UNSAT).
-I have only included the ones where CVC4 does not immediately issue unsat (when run with --rlimit=2 --preprocess-step=0 --rewrite-step=0 --parse-step=0), otherwise there would be more than a GiB of benchmarks in here.
+* QF_AUFBVFPNIRA These are the same benchmarks above, but quantifier- and datatype-free.
+They have been made quantifier-free by simply ripping out all quantifiers, so many of them will likely be SAT, but some remain UNSAT.

+### spark_2014_all

+These are *all* benchmarks from the SPARK testsuite, many are trivial.
+However, there is almost no annotation as to status.
+We've also included various dialects where appropriate, so that we can produce overall cactus plots.

+* The basic .smt2 files will be for CVC4, using the floating point theory

+* .smt2_oldfp will be for CVC4, but using the *old* floating point encoding (reals + round) that was used by SPARK before we started on this work.

+* .smt2_z3 will be for Z3 (main difference is the different bv / int conversions)

+* .smt2_altergo are actually not SMT, but instead using alt-ergo's native input format.

 ## Hand-crafted
 Hand-crafted problems produced by Florian during reviewing of papers,